Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 The vector image used for the site logo and the favicon can be found below:

 - Open Mouth Vector Icon from [Flat Icon](https://www.flaticon.com/authors/smashicons)

+All images used on this site were optimized for web using [TinyJPG](https://tinyjpg.com/)

 ### Acknowledgements